chris-german/Hoffman2Tutorials/JuliaTutorial/README.md

 # Hoffman2 / Cluster Computing Introduction and Tutorial

-This notebook was created for `julia v1.1.0`.
-There is an `R` version available as well in this github repo.
-It goes over the basics of [UCLA Hoffman2](https://idre.ucla.edu/hoffman2).
+This tutorial was created for `julia v1.1.0`.
+There is an [R version](https://github.com/chris-german/Hoffman2Tutorials/tree/master/RTutorial) available as well in this github repo.
+It goes over details of Hoffman2 jobs specific to R as well as running similar simulations in `R`.

 At the time of running, this was run with the following specs: